Smiling college student with dreadlocks uses his smartphone on a sunny campus walkway.

 International acceptance

-Before traveling, it's important to verify that your credit card is widely accepted in your destination country.
+Before traveling, you might want to verify that your destination country widely accepts your credit card.
 By confirming the acceptance of your card's network in advance, you can avoid any inconvenience and ensure you have reliable access to your funds throughout your travels.

 Discover users can use their credit cards abroad.
 Contactless payment is fast and easy, and available in countries that utilize the Discover network.
 Try our international use tool to determine whether Discover is accepted in your destination country.